OctHe/ICE/README.md

 # onePoint

-OnePoint is a dotfile and script project across a variety of Linux distributions.
+OnePoint is a collection of dotfiles and scripts.

 Installation is easy: